Baltic Yachts

 Baltic Yachts is a shipyard specialized in sailing yachts.
 It is located in the municipality of Larsmo in Finland, where it is the largest employer.
 The shipyard was established in 1973 and now produces sailing yachts between 50 ft and 197 ft in length.
 Advanced and light materials, such as carbon fiber and Kevlar are used in the construction.
+The company’s clientele consists of individuals with a net worth of at least 30 million US dollars.